RIKEN-RCCS/lens3/doc/user-guide.md

 * __bucket pool__: A management unit of S3 buckets.
 It corresponds to
   a single MinIO instance.
+* __probe access__: Api or an administrator tool accesses Mux to start a MinIO instance.
+Such access is called a probe access.
+A probe access is not forwarded to a MinIO instance.

 ## Changes from v1.1 to v1.2